Upgrading to R2B3

 It is critical to complete this step before proceeding to dom0 upgrade.
 Otherwise you will most likely ends with unusable system.

-- Open terminal in the template VM (or standalone VM).
+- Open terminal in the template (or standalone VM).
 E.g. use the Qubes Manager’s right-click menu and choose Run Command in VM and type

 Proceed with normal update in the template: